 What is a Social Media Content Calendar?

 If you think that a social media content strategy involves coming up with content ideas and scheduling blog posts on Facebook, Twitter, and other social media networks on a given day – there’s much more to it than that.
 This is where a content calendar comes in.

-That being said, the content planning and scheduling is not just for that given day, but for the whole week, month, or even for the whole year if you choose to.
+That being said, the content planning and scheduling is not just for that given day, but for the whole week, or even for the whole month or two if you choose to.
 If it works for your business, you can also set up the exact time when you want a particular piece of content to go live, so that everything is nicely planned and organized in advance.

 For this, you can use any type of working document:

 - A spreadsheet – good old Excel, or an online spreadsheet service like Airtable.